 Our Counseling Program

 House of Hope provides intense individual counseling, parental, family and group counseling, strong spiritual guidance all designed to heal fractured family relationships.
-We use “Caring for Kids God’s Way” produced by the AACC (American Association of Christian Counseling) and are implementing “Positive Parenting with a Plan” by Dr. Matthew Johnson as the basis for the counseling program.
 There will be six phases of counseling in the counseling program in which the student and the family will have both separate and combined counseling sessions.

 Each resident attends Hope Academy which is registered with the Pennsylvania Department of Education and staffed with experienced teachers.
 Upon arrival each teen is given a diagnostic test to determine an appropriate placement level; and an individualized education plan will then be implemented.
 We use the ACE (Accelerated Christian Education) program which is biblically based and allows the students to learn at their own pace.
 The students spend approximately 30 hours per week engaged in educational activities.
 Many girls that have fallen behind in school are able to double up on credits and re-enter school at their correct grade level after they’ve completed the program.
 Eligible teens at House of Hope will receive high school diplomas to be conferred upon them at a formal commencement ceremony.